Islamic University, Bangladesh: Graduate research (M.Phil or Ph.D)

 Before starting every academic session, applications for admission into postgraduate studies i.e. M.Phil. or Ph.D. are asked by IU authority and prepares details prospectus on the admission process including qualifications criteria i.e. cumulative grade points average of Secondary level (S.S.C or equivalent to Grade-10), Higher Secondary level (H.S.C or equivalent to Grade-12), Diploma, A level, O level, percentage of marks in the bachelor studies, and number of publications or research papers etc.

 Graduate diploma

 IU offers a 1-year diploma in Library and Information Science and a 1-year Junior Diploma in Chinese Language under Institute of Islamic Education and Research (IIRR).

-International Student Affairs & Admission Cell (ISAC)

-IU also welcomes foreign students every year for undergraduate, graduate and postgraduate research programs MPhil, PhD, enrollment process is conducted by International Student Affairs & Admission Cell (ISAC) at IU.
-Students can be admitted at IU from SAARC countries, South Asian Countries Middle East countries specially from Nepal, India, Pakistan, Sri Lanka, Maldives, Bhutan, Somalia, Cambodia, Afghanistan and Indonesia.

-Computer Centre

-Islamic University Computer Centre was established in order to accelerating research facilities for faculty, staff and students.
-Present Director of the Computer Centre is Paresh Chandra Barman.
-The Information and Communications Technology (ICT) CELL is to deliver technology services to support the Teaching, Learning, Research and Administrative goals of the university, managed by the Computer Centre.
+This diploma course is mainly conducted under the Islamic Education and Research Institute of IU.
+Every year, several hundred students complete the diploma course from the Islamic University Kushtia.
+Notable among the topics on which courses are being offered are: